A person in a suit interacts with a digital interface displaying the word "AI" surrounded by interconnected technology icons.

 Cross-Area AI Literacy

-From municipalities to multinational boards, AI fundamentals needs to be mandatory onboarding—like fire drills, but existential.
+From municipalities to multinational boards, AI fundamentals should be mandatory onboarding—like fire drills, but existential.

 Demand Algorithmic Transparency

 Push for public-facing repositories of policies, training datasets, and known limitations.
-If the algorithm impacts lives, it can’t stay owned-for-everything.
+If the algorithm impacts lives, it can’t stay proprietary-for-everything.

 AI Procurement Guidelines